 Eating is central to our health but we need to assess the impact of other lifestyle factors as well.
-We often eat to gain energy, but stress, poor breathing and inadequate sleep and exercise also affect our energy levels.
+We often eat to gain energy, but stress, poor breathing, and inadequate sleep and exercise also affect our energy levels.

-As scientific research advances we learn more about the interrelationship of lifestyle factors on our health and wellbeing.
-We have known for several decades that exercise (movement) and nutritious foods are a powerful combination for body and mind fitness.
+As scientific research advances, we learn more about the interrelationship of lifestyle factors on our health and wellbeing.
+We have known for several decades that exercise (movement) and nutritious foods are a powerful combination of body and mind fitness.

 To gain the full nourishment from what we eat I believe that we need to take care of our mind and body through lifestyle choices that support our individual needs.

 More recently we have learned that the amount and quality of sleep have a large impact on our health.
 Lack of sleep interferes with our hormone balance.

 This influence directly alters what we feel like eating, driving us to eat higher fat and sugary foods.